tari-labs/tari-university/src/network-analysis/probabilistic-attack/MainReport.md

 It has come to light, that in addition to further analysis within the Python environment, research into using the Monte Carlo simulations must be considered.

-### Monte Carlo Simulations

-Monte Carlo (MC) approch is a computer based analytical method and was developed in the 1940s.
-It employs statistical sampling techniques for obtaining a probabilistic approximation to the solution of a mathematical equation or model by utilising sequences of random numbers as inputs into a model which yields results that are indicationd of the performance of the developed model.

-It was developed as part of the atomic program, by a scientist at the Los Alamos National Laboratory, who used it to model the random diffusion of neurtrons.
-The name was given after the city in Monaco and its many casions.
-Monte Carlo simulstion are used in a wide array of applications, including physics, finance and system reliability.

-Monte Carlo analysis utlizes statical tools to mathematically model a real life system or process and tehn it estimates the probability of obtaining a successful outcome.
-The statistical distribution of the process to be modeled must be determined first before Monte Carlo simulation can be applied.

 ## References

 [[1]] B. W. Contributors, “List of probability distributions”, 2019.
 Available: <https://en.wikipedia.org/wiki/List_of_probability_distributions>.